contributte/mail/.docs/README.md

 ### TraceableMailer

-Internally wraps your mailer and displays sent mails when the `debug` option is set to `true` in a Tracy panel.
+Internally wraps your mailer and displays sent mails when the `trace` option is set to `true` in a Tracy panel.

 ## Message